waroad/OAK-D_GROUP3/README.md

 # Snake Game with depthAI_hand_tracker

-PLay snake game with your hand!
+Play snake game with your hand!

 ## Installation